Steering > Track rod end change on Austin Mini

 Track rod end

-1/2'' UNF thin nut
+1/2'' UNF half lock nut

 NT608041

-1/2'' UNF thin nut
+1/2'' UNF half lock nut

 Packaging :

-• GSJ734MS: The track rod ends are sold individually.
+• GSJ734MS : The track rod ends are sold individually.
 2 track rod ends are required for a vehicle.
 The track rod end is usually delivered with its nyloc nut (GFK3323).

-• The above nuts are sold individually.
+• All the above parts are sold individually.

 Advertisement